yonirab/dlogmux/README.md

 # README #

-`dlogmux` - Simple demo of multiplexing logs from configurable docker containers to configurable storage, implemented in microservice "mux".
+`dlogmux` - Simple demo of multiplexing logs from specific, labelled docker containers to configurable storage, implemented in microservice "mux".

 ## How to run the demo ##

 On a machine with docker installed:

     git clone git@bitbucket.org:yoni_rabinovitch/dlogmux.git
 	cd dlogmux
 	cp .env.example .env

-Edit .env, and make sure `HOST_LOGFILE_DIR` points to a directory on your machine that can be mounted as a container volume.
+Edit .env, and make sure `HOST_LOGFILE_DIR` points to a directory on your machine that can be mounted as a container volume (default: ./logs).

 Then, run the demo with:

     docker-compose up

 In the docker-compose terminal, observe output such as the following:

     logerrors_1  | bash: ping: command not found notlogged_1  | 000002-47a10eb285d7 This should not appear in /workspace/dlogmux/logs/messages